-His works have been commissioned by the Da Capo Chamber Players, the Eroica trio, the Mannes trio, Lost Dog and Piano Duo (New York); the Chamber Ensemble Left Coast, Empyrean, pianist Genevieve Lee and the Mojave trio (California); the Orkest de Volharding and Electra (Netherlands); Radio-France and TM+ (France); and the Kungsbacka trio (Sweden); among others.
-Other performers include the American Composers Orchestra, Las Vegas Festival Orchestra, Chamber Orchestra Kremlin, St Luke’s Chamber Ensemble, New Zealand Piano Trio, Xtet, Verge, Brave New Works, and pianists Thomas Sauer, Mark Robson, Adrienne Kim, and Eric Huebner.
+Commissioned by the Da Capo Chamber Players, the Eroica and Mannes trios, Lost Dog and Piano Duo (NY); the Chamber Ensemble Left Coast, Empyrean, pianist Genevieve Lee and the Mojave trio (CA); The Philharmonic and Choir of Radio-France and TM+ (France); the Orkest de Volharding and Electra (Netherlands); and the Kungsbacka trio (Sweden) among others.
+Other performers include the American Composers Orchestra, Las Vegas Festival Orchestra, Chamber Orchestra Kremlin, St Luke’s Chamber Ensemble, New Zealand Piano Trio (Asia Pacific Festival), Xtet (Monday Evening Concerts), Verge (DC), Picosa (Chicago), Brave New Works, and pianists Thomas Sauer, Mark Robson (Piano Spheres), Adrienne Kim, and Eric Huebner.

-A Doctor in Musical Arts from Yale University where he studied with Martin Bresnick and Nicholas Maw, Philippe has taught composition at Illinois Wesleyan and Lawrence universities. prior to his incarnation as a composer, he studied mathematics, architecture, piano, and organ, and had a career as an operatic baritone under the batons of Myung-Whun Chung, Philippe Herreweghe and Marc Minkovski.
+A Doctor in Musical Arts from Yale University where he studied with Martin Bresnick and Nicholas Maw, Philippe has taught composition at Illinois Wesleyan and Lawrence universities.
+He has studied architecture, piano, and organ, and had a career as an operatic baritone under the batons of Myung-Whun Chung, Philippe Herreweghe and Marc Minkovski.